dd32/td-gh-ex/readme.txt

 * Does this theme support any plugins?

-- Adviso includes support for Infinite Scroll in Jetpack.
+- Adviso includes support for Jetpack.
 Adviso also supports WooCommerce.